Anton-Karpenko/test4/README.md

 `pytest`

 ### Note
-Currently database consists of advertises with invalid titles...
-Probably in 3-4 hours I'll  replace current database with advertises which have valid titles because of a bug. ria .com provides only 1000 free requests per hour so it takes some time.

-Also I waisted a lot of time for writing grabber as dom.ria swagger was not working.
+I also worked on a grabber as dom.ria swagger was not working.
 As API parsing is more predictable and more cleaner I decided to rewrite it to work with API.
-So I get useful params for parsing from XHR requests on dom.ria.com
+So I got useful params for parsing from XHR requests on dom.ria.com